monimiller/data-lake-analytics/README.md

 ## Welcome

 Welcome to the Data Lake Analytics Reporting Structures tutorial with Starburst Galaxy on AWS.
-The intent of the tutorial was to demonstrate a feasible example of data lake reporting structures.
-With AWS S3 as the data lake and Starburst Galaxy serving as the analytics engine, I hope you were able to experience firsthand the benefits of implementing comprehensive data lake analytics solutions.
+The intent of the tutorial is to demonstrate a feasible example of data lake reporting structures.
+With AWS S3 as the data lake and Starburst Galaxy serving as the analytics engine, I hope you are able to experience firsthand the benefits of implementing comprehensive data lake analytics solutions.